svermaji/SearchBigFile/README.md

   * 2.0 - Implemented wrapping, style attributes and support long text in one line
     * Added theme support and key bindings
   * 3.0 - Planned to have multi file search support
+* Update for mixed algo depending on file size.
 * Now multi tab is supported.
 * Font size can be applied to application when used on high resolution machine.
 * Tooltip will have custom color and font.